michelelacorte/FlickLauncher/README.md

 # Universal Launcher

-Universal Launcher is a project started by [Michele Lacorte](https://github.com/michelelacorte) and [Hear Silent](https://github.com/hearsilent).
+Universal Launcher is a project started by [Michele Lacorte](https://github.com/michelelacorte) and [HearSilent](https://github.com/hearsilent).
 We want to create a launcher for google pixels style stock, with a few tweaks.